 Are you prepared to give it a go?
 Listed below are 8 simple yoga poses for beginners – recommended by yoga instructors.

-In mountain pose, a lot is happening, although it can seem like just standing.
+In mountain yoga poses, a lot is happening, although it can seem like just standing.
 The heels root down, the muscles of the thighs are all engaged, the bones have been piled with all the shoulders directly above the buttocks, the shoulder blades slide down the trunk, and the crown of their head increases.
-Do not forget to breathe.
+Do not forget to breathe during yoga

 Standing Forward Bend